towhee-io/examples/image/text_image_retrieval/README.md

 ## Deploy with FastAPI

-After the data is loaded, you can start the search service for reverse image search, and also support inserting data services.
+After the data is loaded, you can start the search service for text-image search, and also support inserting data services.

 ```bash
 $ python server.py